 Choosing Soldering Tips for PCB Soldering

 PCB soldering is very sensitive, and you need to try different sizes of tips for almost every PCB.
-The main guideline should be size.
-Size is imperative and for small connections, it should be the smaller tip.
+The main guideline should be the size.
+Size is imperative, and for small connections, it should be the smaller tip.
 If the tip is bigger than connections, you risk destroying the circuit board.
 Also, the shape is important too.
-The shape depends on PCB and man who is soldering that PCB.
-The design itself has an effect on soldering but not much as the person who solders.
+The shape depends on PCB and the man who is soldering that PCB.
+The design itself affects soldering but not much as the person who solders.

-I like to use flattened soldering tips and I find them as easiest tips for soldering.
-The Bigger surface of flat tips allow solder to melt faster, and that is why I like it.
+I like to use flattened soldering tips, and I find them as the easiest tips for soldering.
+The Bigger surface of flat tips allows the solder to melt faster, and that is why I like it.
 The bad thing about flattened soldering tips is that they get damaged very fast.
 Sometimes I destroyed it after two or three weeks, but if I buy some more expensive tips, it can “live” longer.

 Mistakes with Soldering Tips

-If you want to save your tips, then you should switch off soldering iron or station when you do not use it.
-It can burn up soldering tips and heat up tool.
-It can damage the tool so when you switch off you save the tips and the tool.
+If you want to save your tips, then you should switch off the soldering iron or station when you do not use it.
+It can burn up soldering tips and heat-up tools.
+It can damage the tool, so you save the tips and the tool when you switch off.